HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api/withdrawal.rst

-version      String  required       Interface version number, no special case, transfer parameter v2 request_id   String  required       Request unique identification, up to 64 bits from_uid     String  required       Transfer out user ID to_address   String  required       Transfer in the user address, memo type, use "_" For example: waaswaaseos_24545 amount       String  required       Withdrawal amount, including withdrawal service charge; The service charge needs to be configured in the background of the merchant symbol       String  required       Withdrawal currency
+version      String  required       Interface version number, no special case, transfer parameter v2 request_id   String  required       Request unique identification, up to 64 bits from_uid     String  required       Transfer out user ID to_address   String  required       Transfer in the user address, memo type, use "_" For example:eos_24545 amount       String  required       Withdrawal amount, including withdrawal service charge; The service charge needs to be configured in the background of the merchant symbol       String  required       Withdrawal currency
 ============ ======= ============= =======================================================================================================================================